England

 BRICK LANE MARKET

-After waving goodbye to our new friend — who bade us farewell with a bit of a weak smile — we walked half an hour through Whitechapel to Brick Lane Market.
-I was happy to get closer to residential London, away from the traffic and souvenir shops.
-We passed what appeared to be the shiny, financial district before ending up in a predominantly Somali neighbourhood lined with electronics, cookware, trade and food stores.
-Unlike Charing Cross or Soho, here, garbage was the predominant feature of the sidewalks, along with graffiti and busted red telephone booths.
+After waving goodbye to our new friend — who bade us farewell with a bit of a weak smile — we walked half an hour through Whitechapel to the Brick Lane Market.
+I was happy to get closer to residential London, away from traffic and souvenir shops.
+We passed what appeared to be the shiny, financial district before ending up in a neighbourhood lined with electronics, cookware, trade and food stores.
+Unlike Charing Cross or Soho, here, garbage was a feature of the sidewalks, along with graffiti and busted red telephone booths.

 Brick Lane Market, graffiti, London, London tourism